Numerous scams and slip-ups aside, I can’t imagine life without online banking.

 When pressed about why they didn’t have bank accounts, unbanked Filipinos often gave at least one of the following reasons:

 1. Insufficient cash.

-In a country where a good chunk of the population still live under the poverty line, families are forced to spend their meager earnings on daily needs.
+In a country where a good chunk of the population still lives under the poverty line, families are forced to spend their meager earnings on daily needs.
 Despite this, many of them still go hungry, so putting away a little money is next to impossible unless breadwinners somehow manage to get better paying jobs.

 2. Minimum maintaining balances set by banks are too high.

 In line with the first reason, a lot of commercial banks often require its depositors to maintain, on average, a minimum of PHP5,000 (about AUD122).

 If you earn the minimum daily wage of PHP481 (about AUD12), and have a family of four or six to feed, storing your accumulated earnings in a bank just for the purpose of maintaining an account makes no sense.

 3. The nearest bank branch is too far.

 Putting up a bank branch entails operating costs like rent, utilities, and wages, so it wouldn’t be too prudent to open one in an area that’s too remote, hasn’t been sufficiently developed, or simply doesn’t have a lot of potential high-income depositors.